callmesidhu/Nextjs-TinkerHub-Useless-project/README.md

 This app will helps you to find when will you die and how will you die.

 ### The Problem (that doesn't exist)
-To find the use is dead or when will he die
+To find the user is dead or when will he die

 ### The Solution (that nobody asked for)
 How are you solving it?
 Keep it fun!